maxmustang/javascript/README.md

-# repository to my javascript studies
+# repository for my javascript studies